kiluam/CALMAST-PIG-GAME/Readme.txt

+To play the game, download the entire repository keeping the filesystem unchanged.
+Go to the output folder and open witgame.html.
+Enjoy the PIG game!!!

-Following instructions has been tested in Ubuntu 14.04.
+For modifications follow the instructions below for compiling(these instructions has been tested in Ubuntu 14.04):

 1. Download the stable release from http://pyjs.org/Download.html
 2. Clone this system of files and folders, place them inside the downloaded pyjs directory